 A multiples pregnancy can begin showing as early as 6 weeks.
 This is a significant difference from the 12-16 weeks associated with a singleton.

-Most women pregnant with multiples actually give birth before 40 weeks because of decreased space for their little ones to grow.
+More than one-half of women carrying twins and almost all women pregnant with triplets or more actually give birth before 40 weeks because of multiple factors including decreased space for their little ones to grow (source).

 Will I Show Sooner If I Have Already Been Pregnant?